cpcsdk/docker-amstrad-crossdev/README.md

 Launch Git bash:

-<<<<<<< HEAD
-You have to manually build and tag the container unders windows.
+You have to manually build and tag the container under windows.
-It seems to use a contianer built under Linux may cause issues.
+It seems to use a container built under Linux may cause issues.

 ```
 $ cd <folder_with_Dockerfile>